-IX.
 TRAVEL AND EXPENSE REIMBURSEMENT

-- A. The presiding officer is responsible for authorizing out-of-state travel by committee members that will result in a request for reimbursement from the committee's budget. - B. Committee members shall receive salary and be reimbursed for meals, lodging, mileage, and miscellaneous expenses as provided by law and the travel policy established by the Legislative Council. - C. Overnight lodging is allowed when a legislator would be required to leave home earlier than 6:30 a.m. or arrive home later than 6:30 p.m. to have attended the full meeting or have conducted all of the legislative business authorized.
+- A. The presiding officer shall approve or deny out-of-state travel by committee members that includes a request for reimbursement from the committee's budget. - B. Committee members shall receive salary and reimbursement for meals, lodging, mileage, and miscellaneous expenses as provided by law and the travel policy established by the Legislative Council. - C. Overnight lodging is allowed when a legislator is required to leave home earlier than 6:30 a.m. or arrive home later than 6:30 p.m. to attend the full meeting or conduct all of the legislative business authorized.
 To compute whether this is required, an average travel speed (overall including incidental stops) of 50 miles an hour is used.
 The one-half hour immediately preceding and immediately following a meeting or legislative activity is an in-town travel shift and considered to be part of the total meeting schedule for the purposes of the reasonableness computation.